English and Citizenship Classes

 - Conversation – gives students the opportunity to use and improve their English skills as they discuss a variety of topics and enjoy the informal, social atmosphere it provides.
 Students who would like to participate in this class will need to test at a Level 4 or higher.

 - Citizenship – a preparatory course for immigrants who are planning to apply for US citizenship.
 This course will help students prepare for the exam and for the oral questions and interview process.
 Students wishing to attend this course must complete an entrance test at a Level 3 or higher.
+Because this is an advanced speaking, reading and listening class, students wishing to attend this course must complete a separate Citizenship class test to determine eligibility.

 Students come from many countries, including: Brazil, China, Colombia, Cuba, D.R.
 Congo, Dominican Republic, El Salvador, Guatemala, Honduras, India, Iran, Iraq, Japan, Jordan, Mexico, Morocco, Myanmar, Pakistan, Palestine, Peru, South Korea, Syria, Ukraine, Venezuela, and Vietnam.